tdwg/website/content/pages/about/index.md

 ### Conference proceedings

-From 2006 to 2016, TDWG has published abstracts of contributions to the annual conference (presentations, posters, demonstrations) in conference proceedings (available on [each conference page](../conferences)).
+From 2006 to 2016, TDWG published abstracts of contributions to the annual conference (presentations, posters, demonstrations) in conference proceedings (available on [each conference page](../conferences)).
 Presentation files (PPT or PDF) are available for many oral presentations and posters since 2008.
 Recordings are available for most presentations since 2015.
-From 2017 going forward, our conference proceedings (abstracts of contributions) are published in our journal (below).
+From 2017 going forward, our conference proceedings (abstracts of contributions) are published in our journal (below) and from 2020 most are [linked to media](https://blog.pensoft.net/2021/07/13/not-your-typical-conference-abstract-tdwg2021/) (slides and video) from the conference.

 ### Biodiversity Information Science and Standards (BISS)

-TDWG has engaged [Pensoft](https://pensoft.net/), an academic publishing company specializing in open-access semantic publishing, to publish our annual Proceedings (abstracts of contributions to the annual conference), as well as descriptions of new TDWG standards and independently contributed full-length papers in a dedicated journal [Biodiversity Information Science and Standards (BISS)](../journal/).
+In 2017, TDWG engaged [Pensoft](https://pensoft.net/), an academic publishing company specializing in open-access semantic publishing, to publish our [annual Proceedings](https://biss.pensoft.net/collections), as well as descriptions of new TDWG standards and independently contributed full-length papers in a dedicated journal [Biodiversity Information Science and Standards (BISS)](../journal/).

 <!-- #### [Other resources]() and key partnerships? -->

 ## Participate and contribute

 Participation is the key driver of progress in TDWG.
 You do not have to be a member to participate.
-Begin by reading and getting oriented, then participate in our community of interest groups by sharing your opinions and ideas.
+Begin by reading and getting oriented, then participate in our community of interest and task groups by sharing your opinions and ideas during meetings (virtual or in-person) or as part of [GitHub discussions](https://github.com/tdwg).
 Perhaps sooner than you expected, you might become a leader in TDWG.
-Consider standing for election to the [Executive Committee](executive/), stepping up to lead an [interest group](../community/), or contributing to the work of a [subcommittee](committees/).
+Consider standing for election to the [Executive Committee](executive/), stepping up to lead an [interest group](https://www.tdwg.org/community/#interest-group) or [task group](https://www.tdwg.org/community/#task-group), or contributing to the work of a [subcommittee](committees/).

 ### Conferences

-TDWG's [annual conferences](../conferences) are usually held in the fall and occupy a full work week (Mon-Fri).
-Conference locations rotate among the continents something like "Europe, North America, and other", where "other" can be Africa, Asia, Australia/Oceania, or Latin America.
+TDWG's [annual conferences](../conferences) are usually held in late September or in October and occupy a full work week (Mon-Fri).
+Conference venues rotate among the continents something like "Europe, North America, and other", where "other" can be Africa, Asia, Australia/Oceania, or Latin America.
+Virtual conferences may replace traditional conference venues.
 Conferences typically draw between 150 and 225 participants.